 By covering this range of material over the three weeks, students are encouraged to expand their range as actors both in terms of character and style by sustaining truthful moment to moment work over a broad spectrum of behaviors.
 Advanced questions surrounding character, emotion and emotional expressiveness, using the technique in rehearsal while working with a director and the acting traps sometimes encountered by actors using the Atlantic Technique are also addressed.

-Movement focuses on increasing the actor’s physical vocabulary and alignment, his or her range, and the ability to remain present in each moment.
+Movement, through instruction in Eginton Alignment, focuses on increasing the actor’s physical vocabulary and alignment, his or her range, and the ability to remain present in each moment.
 Advanced Vocal Techniques is an integration of the Jones work with the Fitzmaurice voice work.
 One of the unique advantages of the Vermont program is that frequently the movement and voice faculty attend scene study class and do hands on work with the actors alongside the acting teacher.
 This creates an incredible opportunity to integrate fully the voice and movement training into scene study work, offering actors support in experiencing completely the relationship between breath, alignment, impulse, and expression.

 Students who have completed at least one year of studio training are eligible to audition for this intimate ensemble, which draws from all of our programs.
 While in Burlington students dorm on the scenic University of Vermont campus and train in their studio facilities.